pmichaillat/p-hacking/README.md

 ## Software

-The results were obtained on a Mac running macOS Ventura 13.2 with Matlab R2022b and Microsoft Excel 16.71.
+The results were obtained on a Mac running macOS Ventura 13.2 with MATLAB R2022b and Microsoft Excel 16.71.

 ## License